Best vegetables for tempura: Recipe, uses & serving suggestions

 - 1 cup all-purpose flour

 - 1-2 ice cubes optional, to further cool water

 - Oil with a high smoke point extra virgin olive oil, preferably

 - Place your water and ice cubes into a glass and let them combine.
-(If you are already using water that is very cold then you can skip this step.)
+If you're already using water that's very cold, then you can skip this step.

-- Stir together until just about combined, but make sure that you don’t over mix.
-The mixture does not need to be smooth and can be a little lumpy.
+- Stir together until just combined, but make sure that you don’t over-mix.
+The mixture doesn't need to be smooth and can be a little lumpy.

-- Before you start dipping the vegetables into your batter, make sure that they are all peeled and sliced into thin pieces.
+- Before you start dipping the vegetables into your batter, make sure that they're all peeled and sliced into thin pieces.

-- Lightly coat your vegetable pieces in flour.
-(This step is optional, but it can help the batter stick to your veg better.)
+- Lightly coat your vegetable pieces with flour.
+This step is optional, but it can help the batter stick to your veg better.

-- Pour oil into a large wok or saucepan until it is one third full, and heat up over a medium-high heat.
+- Pour oil into a large wok or saucepan until it's one-third full, and heat over medium-high heat.

-- Dip vegetables into the batter one at a time to lightly coat, starting with the root vegetables (any veg that is grown underground).
+- Dip vegetables into the batter one at a time to lightly coat, starting with the root vegetables (any veg that's grown underground).